pragsmike/PromptCritical/docs/prompt-metadata.md

-This is why each candidate prompt carries with it a set of annotations (metadata) including the metrics produced by analyzers, its pedigree pointing to its ancestors and a summary digest of its own metrics.
+This is why each candidate prompt carries with it a set of annotations (metadata) including the metrics produced by analyzers, its pedigree pointing to its parent(s) (immediate ancestors) and a summary digest of its own metrics.

 As described above, this is encoded as YAML text, appearing as front matter in the prompt’s file.